EDS-Bioinformatics-Laboratory/ENCORE/ProjectDocumentation/Literature/0_README.md

 * Store *(pdf) files with using the Author-Year-Journal (or similar) naming-scheme to allow easy retrieval during project discussions.*

-* *In addition to the pdf files, use a reference manager such as Mendeley, BibTex, or EndNote.
+* *In addition to the pdf files, use a reference manager such as Mendeley, BibTeX, or EndNote.
 At the end of the project:*

   * *Save a copy of reference manager library in the \Literature directory.*
   * *Export your reference library to the standardized RIS format, and save it in the \Literature directory.
 RIS-Compatible Citation Management Software Programs include EndNote, RefWorks, Zotero, and Mendeley.
 RIS-Compatible Scholarly Databases include Embase, Scopus, and Web of Science.*